tripplea-sg/mysqlsh/group_replication/Readme.md

 ## F. Functions for DR Used Case
 ### F.1.
 Install a New Group Replication
 Follow section D2 and D3.
 ### F.2.
-Cloning data from InnoDB Cluster for BASELINE
+Cloning BASELINE data from existing PROD InnoDB Cluster to this new Group Replication
 ![Image of Yaktocat](https://github.com/tripplea-sg/mysqlsh/blob/main/group_replication/picture/Clone.png)
 Login to Group Replication's PRIMARY node, and clone database from InnoDB Cluster to Group Replication:
 ```
 mysqlsh > group_replication.autoCloneICtoGR()
 ```
-Data in InnoDB Cluster will be copied into Group Replication.
+Data from InnoDB Cluster will be copied into Group Replication, and this process is COMPLETELY ONLINE.